Ashu-hub/All-About-MicroServices/SpringBoot.md

 # Spring Boot Annotations:-

 1. @EnableAutoConfiguration:-
-	It Automatically configures your spring application based on the dependencies provides in the class path
+	It Automatically configures your spring application based on the dependencies provides in the class path.
+	Internally, Spring Boot Auto Configuration follows this pipeline:

+	@EnableAutoConfiguration is activated.
+	Spring Boot discovers candidate auto-configuration classes.
+	Each class evaluates a set of @Conditional... annotations.
+	Matching configuration classes register beans.
+	Any user-defined beans take precedence over the auto-configured ones.

-2.	@SpringBootApplication
+3.	@SpringBootApplication
 	It is entry point of Spring Boot Application.
 It actually scans the whole package and sub packages.
 	It is combination of below 3 annotations:-
 	@ComponentScan